peterhinch/micropython-samples/astronomy/README.md

 local time.
 The start is a day specified as the current day plus an offset in days.

+It can also compute Civil, Nautical or Astronomical twilight times.
 A `moonphase` function is also provided enabling the moon phase to be determined for any date.

 Caveat.
 I am not an astronomer.
 If there are errors in the fundamental algorithms I am unlikely to be able to offer an opinion, still less a fix.

-The code is currently under development: the API may change.
+The code is currently under development but I don't anticipate breaking changes to the API.

 ## 1.1 Applications